Peeragogy/Peeragogy.github.io/practice.md

 Dormitories could be seen as an “optional extra,” since studying from where you live is often an option already.
-However, rented or cooperatively-owned living/working spaces may frequently be an asset for .
+However, rented or cooperatively-owned living/working spaces may frequently be an asset for **A specific project**.

 *What’s Next.* We need to build specific, tangible “what’s next” steps and connect them with concrete action.
-Use the to organize that process.
+Use the **Scrapbook** to organize that process.

 # Wrapper